mostypc123/neartha-mlist/README.md

 # Neartha-Mlist
-A list of file hashes for any projects usable without attribution.
+A list of bad file hashes for any projects usable without attribution.